avilabon/MDEF_Albert/docs/term3/T3-02-FutureTalks03/T3-02-02-HELEN.md

 ???+ quote "References"
     - [Helen Torres CCCB Sheet](https://www.cccb.org/en/participants/file/helen-torres/228022)
     - [Staying with the trouble: conversation between Donna Haraway and Helen Torres](https://districtecultural.l-h.cat/)
+    - Microcosmos, Lynn Margulis and Dorion Sagan

 ### Reflections

+- We can affirm with complete certainty that the "I" does not exist, we are all part of some holobiont.
+Shouldn't we then act accordingly?

 - Regarding the exercice, when we add more actors to conflicts and combine them, open up without confronting, more inclusive and symbiotic solutions appear.
 Embrace unexpected collaborations as a way to find solutions that are more holistic or that can potentially benefit more actors.